-- Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 6 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 7 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies to only these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 6 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 7 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

 If you're not sure which section you should be using, please call Member Services.
-You can also get help or information from government organizations such as your SHIP.
+You can also get help or information from government organizations such as your State Health Insurance Assistance Program.